Risk Awareness in HTN Planning: Risk-Aware HTN Planning

-However, we can also maximise the expected utility of operators within each segment and then multiply the results.
-The only restriction here is that the used utility functions must enable segmentation.
-For example, the family of concave and convex exponential utility functions and linear utility functions can be used.
-For example, for exponential utility functions, the calculation of the expected utility can be segmented as follows.
+We can also maximise the expected utility of operators within each segment provided that the utility functions support segmentation, such as the family of concave and convex exponential utility functions.
+The plan's expected utility would then be a multiplication of each segment's result.
+For example, for exponential utility functions expressing risk-seeking and risk-averse attitudes, the calculation of the expected utility can be segmented as follows.